 Looking for support with 3D printing in your classroom?
 Makers Empire 3D has lots of 3D printing education resources for teachers.
-If you’re a K-8 educator getting started with 3D printing you’ll want to check out Makers Empire 3D.
-They’ve worked with thousands of teachers and students across the world to make 3D printing meaningful in classrooms.
+If you’re a K-8 educator starting with 3D printing in education you’ll want to check out Makers Empire 3D.
+They’ve also worked with thousands of teachers and students across the world to make 3D printing meaningful in classrooms.

-What I think is most important when you’re looking to bring 3D printing to your school is how it can be used to elevate student collaboration, curiosity, and creation.
+What I think is most important when you’re looking to bring 3D printing to your school is how it can elevate student collaboration, curiosity, and creation.
 Giving students opportunities to problem solve and work together is essential across the grade levels.
-These content-rich learning experiences are important components of the school day and it’s exciting to see the growth and potential of 3D printing in education.
+These content-rich learning experiences are also important components of the school day.
+It’s exciting to see the growth and potential of 3D printing in education.

 Learn more about Makers Empire 3D by visiting their website!